Wachau Cultural Landscape, Austria

 This beautiful stretch of the Danube has inspired romantic legends for centuries.
 Every structure holds tales of love and heartbreak, particularly from the Middle Ages.
 One story tells of King Richard the Lionheart of England who was imprisoned in a castle here.
 His loyal minstrel wandered the land singing a specific song and was able to find his king when Richard responded by singing back to him from his prison.

 One of the best ways to experience the Wachau landscape is to trace the route of the Danube River as it snakes its way through the countryside.
 From the river’s banks, vineyards reach into the hills, while towns and villages dot the landscape.
-In the town of Melk, the Benedictine Abbey stands as a pearl of Baroque architecture.
+In the town of Melk, the Benedictine Abbey - which you can visit - stands as a pearl of Baroque architecture.
 Other castles and wineries along the river offer plenty of places to stop and explore the region’s cultural and natural highlights.

 Culture and Landscape Work in Harmony

 Wachau is considered one of Europe's most enchanting river valleys.
 Its treasures give travellers a behind-the-scenes look into the past and a blueprint for the future.
 This blueprint helped change European culture over the last millennia.
 For this reason, the Wachau Cultural Landscape was elevated to UNESCO World Heritage status in its entirety in 2000.

 A visit to the Wachau provides a look at the region's complex history.
 The harmony between the region's past and present is reflected in its melding of preservation and innovation—an intertwining of cultural institutions, world-renowned wine and fruit growers, intact nature, authentic tourism, stunning architecture, and, most importantly, the people of the region.

 Take the train from Vienna Airport or Vienna Main Railway Station to St. Pölten and change to a regional train to Krems or Melk.